k8s-at-home/charts/charts/stable/pod-gateway/README.md

 #### Changed

-* Added option to override mutated pod's DNSPolicy.
+* Change default port for VPN to 1194

 #### Fixed